GuillaumeMougeot/biom3d/docs/tuto_config.md

 Let's delve a little bit more into Biom3d structure.

 Biom3d code is modular, which means that it is easy to plug in or out so-called *modules*.
-Here is the complete list of existing modules:
+The complete list of existing modules can be found in [biom3d.register](https://github.com/GuillaumeMougeot/biom3d/blob/main/src/biom3d/register.py).